 Decision 2/CMP.6 also requested Parties to consider including in the construction of their FMRLs information on disturbances in the context of force majeure (as defined in Decision 2/CMP.6).
 Most Parties did not consider disturbances explicitly in the construction of their FMRLs, often noting the low frequency of such events.
-In some cases, the average impact of past disturbances was incorporated into the FMRL through the methodologies used.
+In some cases, the average impact of past disturbances is incorporated in the FMRL through the methodologies used.
 In other cases, the impact of natural disturbances on FMRL was expressed as a range of possible disturbances scenarios or as a constant background level of natural disturbances.

-Since FMRL were submitted before Decision 2/CMP.7, a Technical Correction for accounting purposes may be needed if a country intends to apply the provision on natural disturbances for the second commitment period.
+Since FMRL have been submitted before the Decision 2/CMP.7, a Technical Correction for accounting purposes may be needed if a country intends to apply the provision on natural disturbances for the second commitment period.
 See Section 2.3.9 for detailed information and good practice guidance on emissions from natural disturbances.